Certificate III in Individual Support (Disability)

 This includes helping with daily tasks like bathing, dressing, and meal preparation, providing emotional support, facilitating community participation, and ensuring their safety and well-being.

 The salary of a disability support worker in Australia can vary depending on factors like level of experience, location of work, and employers.
+Completing a certificate in disability support can help you qualify for higher-paying positions in this field.

 Similar online courses from Swinburne Open Education